-i Note

-رج) The FacesContext is not injectable.
+The FacesContext is not injectable.
 You can get at it by calling FacesContext.getCurrentInstance().
-Alternatively you may define the follow-ing producer method:
+Alternatively you may define the following producer method:

-import javax.enterprise.inject.Produces;

-class FacesContextProducer { @Produces @RequestScoped FacesContext getFacesContext() { return FacesContext.getCurrentInstance(); } }
+class FacesContextProducer {

+@Produces @RequestScoped FacesContext getFacesContext() {

+return FacesContext.getCurrentInstance();

 }

+}

+'''

 15.2.
 Injecting Java EE resources into a bean